TinderProfile.ai LogoTinderProfile.ai Logo

 Section 1: Your Photo Roster - From Noob to Pro

 Before anyone reads your bio or prompts, they see your photos.
 They are the single most important factor in your online dating success.
-Your photos determine whether you get a right swipe or a left swipe, and our own dating app photo statistics point in the same direction.
+Your photos determine whether you get a right swipe or a left swipe, and the latest dating app photo statistics make that painfully clear.

 You need a varied portfolio that tells a story about who you are.
 Here are the must-have photos: